heqin-zhu/structRFM/README.md

 ## Pretraining

 ### Download sequence-structure dataset
 The pretrianing sequence-structure dataset is constructed using RNAcentral and BPfold.
 We filter sequences with a length limited to 512, resulting about 21 millions sequence-structure paired data.
-It can be downloaded at [Google Drive]() or [releases from]().
+It can be downloaded at [Zenodo](https://doi.org/10.5281/zenodo.16754363) (4.5 GB).

 ### Run pretraining
 Modify variables `USER_DIR`, `PROGRAM_DIR`, `DATA_DIR`, and `OUT_DIR` in `run.sh`, then run: